saketkc/pysradb/WEEKLY_WRITEUP.md

     fields so that we can order the columns in order of importance, and determine what should be displayed in the output at different verbosity levels.
-This will also help me to determine which fields are important enough that we should specifically implement flags for them so that the user can finetune their search results.
+This will also help me to determine which fields are important enough that we should specifically implement flags for them so that the user can fine-tune their search results.

 3. Testing as well as other design considerations